Long ago - very

-Foreshadowing: There are many instances in that episode of Ikra's true identity.
+- Foreshadowing: There are many instances in that episode of Ikra's true identity.
 When the shaman senses the 'ultimate evil', his last line said to Jack, "You don't understand!"
 After Jack and Ikra escape from Aku's robots, the robots simply stop their chase and close their eyes with satisfaction, awaring of a trickery.
 Then, a mouse feeds food from Jack, the mouse is scared of Ikra and digs itself to run away.
 There is a height difference that Ikra is slightly taller than Jack.
 When the jewel tests Jack and Ikra's hearts, it found out that Ikra is pure evil.
 The guardian mainly tries to fire its blast to Ikra (besides Jack not wanting to fight).
 Near the end, Ikra can fly and becoming a giant to defeat the jewel guardian.

 A race from a peaceful, utopian society who were conquered and enslaved by the Critchellites, using the power of the Black Sphere.

-And I Must Scream: The Black Sphere forces the Woolies into walking like animals and preventing them from speaking.
+- And I Must Scream: The Black Sphere forces the Woolies into walking like animals and preventing them from speaking.

 A tribe of technology experts who were enslaved by Aku and forced to design and build his robotic forces.
-They've been constructing a secret escape rocket when Jack accidently leads Aku's forces to their hideout.
+They've been constructing a secret escape rocket when Jack accidentally leads Aku's forces to their hideout.
 Jack promises to help protect the group, and in return, they promise to try and help Jack return to his own time.